Single Cell Analysis Challenge

 FIRST PLACE PRIZE WINNER

-Broad Institute and Massachusetts Institute of Technology, Cambridge, Massachusetts
+2Department of Biological Engineering, Massachusetts Institute of Technology, Cambridge, MA

-Single-cell gene expression (SCGE) profiling is an important analytical technique for the study of mammalian cells.
-The ability to obtain highly resolved molecular phenotypes directly from individual cells is transforming the way we define cell states, understand cell circuitry, and study cellular responses to environmental cues.
-There is tremendous interest in moving beyond static snapshots of SCGE in cell suspensions to understand how SCGE profiles change through time.
-Technology that reports the internal state and functional history of cells within tissues would enable novel insight into dynamic biological processes.
-Here we propose a technology that allows cells to self-report their internal states in timelapse measurements by secreting and barcoding a portion of their mRNA.
-We also propose integrating this method with optical microscopy to collect single cell information on protein levels, morphology, and spatial context.
+Single-cell gene expression (SCGE) profiling is an important analytical technique for studying mammalian cells.
+The ability to obtain high-resolution molecular phenotypes directly from individual cells is transforming the way in which we define cell states, understand cell circuitry, and study cellular responses to environmental cues.
+Nevertheless, there is tremendous interest in moving beyond static snapshots of SCGE in cell suspensions to understand how SCGE profiles change through time.
+Technologies that report the internal state and functional history of cells within tissues would enable novel insights into dynamic biological processes.
+Here, we outline a technology that allows cells to self-report their internal states in time-lapse measurements by barcoding and secreting a portion of their mRNA.
+We also highlight methods for integrating this approach with optical microscopy to collect complementary single cell information on protein levels, morphology, and spatial context.
 Our method is scalable and limited only by the throughput of next-generation sequencing (NGS).
 We propose to test our method by tracking the emergence of drug resistance in a BRAF mutant melanoma model.